-I have been invited as an ad hoc reviewer for Freshwater Science, Hydrobiologia, Journal of Molluscan Studies, and Zoological Studies.
-Currently I serve as a social media manager on the Student Resources Committee of the Society for Freshwater Science, and run a blog of bibliographic links to early view articles in freshwater sciences to benefit graduate students as well as the wider academic community.
+I have been invited as an ad hoc reviewer for Freshwater Science, Hydrobiologia, Journal of Environmental Management, Journal of Molluscan Studies, Marine and Freshwater Behaviour and Physiology, PLOS One, Science of the Total Environment, and Zoological Studies.
+I previously served as a social media manager on the Student Resources Committee of the Society for Freshwater Science, and ran a blog of bibliographic links to early view articles in freshwater sciences.

-In 2015, I am offered the NSERC Canada Graduate Scholarship-Doctoral (CGS D) and the Killam Doctoral Scholarship (in title), which are among the top graduate awards available in Canada and at UBC respectively.
+In 2015, I was offered the NSERC Canada Graduate Scholarship-Doctoral (CGS D) and the Killam Doctoral Scholarship (in title), which are among the top graduate awards available in Canada and at UBC respectively.